 Janet Wells *

 Janet went to PNG as what she would describe as a ‘freelance missionary’ in the late 1960s with The Anglican Mission.
 What was intended as a three weeks stay turned into three years!
 She spent two of those years teaching at Agenehambo Primary School and the third being one of the two first women teachers at Martyrs Memorial School.
 Since her return to the UK she has been a supporter of PNGCP.

 A chartered accountant living in Berkshire, Gill first went to PNG with VSO and worked at Koinambe in the Jimi Valley in 1967-8.
 After a varied career in financial management and development in the private sector, which included overseas assignments in Turkey and Puerto Rico, she took early retirement to return to serve as ACPNG’s Finance Director from 2008-11.
 Based in the Anglican National Office in Lae, the audit and staff/systems development gave her the opportunity to travel widely throughout the Anglican Province.

 William joined the Committee in 2015, rekindling an interest in PNG and PNGCP – his father served as a previous treasurer.
-While he has not (yet) visited PNG, William has helped with PNG visitors to London and with a number of other tasks.
-William works in London in the public sector.
-William is a Management Committee member.
+While he has not (yet) visited PNG, William has helped with PNG visitors to London.